 Viewing a Page Action

-Clicking on the name of a Page Action will display the page’s settings as well as any prospect who has accessed since you have set it up.
-Note that it will not display prospects who may have accessed the page before you set up the Page Action.
+Clicking on the name of a Page Action will display the action’s settings, completion actions, and any prospects who have accessed the page since the Page Action was created.

 - Only one page action notification will be triggered per prospect per page per hour.
 If one prospect hits a page with a page action, a notification will then be sent to the designated user.
 If they return to that same page within the one hour time frame, a second notification will not be triggered.
 However, if the same prospect hits a separate page with a page action, that page action notification will trigger.